TonjeHusvik/ITP2200-eksamen/README.md

    * JUnit

 ## Contributing
-We are a group of 5 people who put together this Dietary Program for our exam.
+We are a group of 5 students who put together this Dietary Program for our exam.